Durham College, Oxford: Hatfield's endowment

-In 1380, Thomas Hatfield, Richard de Bury's successor as Bishop of Durham, drew up a covenant to leave a £3000 legacy to provide £200 annually for the maintenance of eight student monks (socii or fellows) and eight seculars (scholares or scholars).
+In 1380, Thomas Hatfield, Richard de Bury's successor as Bishop of Durham, drew up a covenant to establish the college with a £3000 endowment to provide £200 annually for the maintenance of eight student monks (socii or fellows) and eight seculars (scholares or scholars).
 Execution of the scheme was delayed after Hatfield's death in 1381, but the funds were eventually delivered.
 The Prior of Durham, Robert de Berington of Walworth, placed a monk of Durham, John de Berington (probably his brother) in charge of the funds, and he used them – perhaps somewhat wastefully – to purchase a number of rectories – Frampton, Fishlake, Bossall and Ruddington – and estates, to provide income for the college.

 The statutes drawn up stated that the fellows were to take instruction in philosophy and theology; they were also to oversee the selection of the scholars, four of whom were to be drawn from North Yorkshire and four from the Diocese of Durham.
-Once selected, the eight scholars would learn philosophy and grammar, whilst being paid to assist the monks in unspecified day-to-day tasks.
+The eight scholars would learn philosophy and grammar, whilst being paid to assist the monks in day-to-day tasks.
 All students were expected to remain for seven or eight years to complete their instruction.
-The running of the college would be overseen by one of the fellows, who was to take the title of Warden.
+The running of the college would be overseen by one of the fellows, who was to take the title of warden, and the Bishop of Durham was to be visitor.